Ishraq21/RAGnetic/README.md

 RAGnetic is an open-source, highly configurable, compliance-first AI framework for building and deploying production-ready agents and multi-step workflows.
 It offers full control at every layer, from data ingestion and vector embeddings to retrieval pipelines, benchmarking, and deployment with no infrastrucutre overhead.
 RAGnetic provides YAML for developers who need infra-as-code and automation, and a GUI for business users who need visibility and management without coding.
 Both share the same backend, enabling seamless collaboration.

-RAGnetic’s philosophy is to give organizations complete ownership of their AI.
-It allows teams to embed, analyze, and interact with their own code, infrastructure, data, and documentation in a local-first, vendor-agnostic environment.
-Free from lock-in, companies can deploy private agents trained entirely on internal knowledge.
-With built-in support for LoRA adapters and Hugging Face fine-tuning pipelines, RAGnetic makes it easy to adapt models to proprietary data, aligning with each organization’s unique compliance, accuracy, and performance requirements.
+One of RAGnetic’s core philosophies is to give organizations complete ownership of their on-premise AI while eliminating infrastructure overhead and reducing development time and cost.

 > 🚧 **Work in Progress:** This documentation is under active development.
 More tutorials, guides, and official documentation website are coming soon!
 >